typelevel/cats-mtl/docs/src/main/mdoc/lifting-classes.md

 It lets you lift monadic values into other monads which are "larger" than them, for example monads that are being used inside monad transformers.
-For example, `ApplicativeLocal` requires `MonadLayer` to lift through a transformer, because all of its operations are invertible.
+For example, `Local` requires `MonadLayer` to lift through a transformer, because all of its operations are invertible.

 `<X>LayerFunctor` is a `<X>Layer` but instead a variant of `cats.Functor`, which maps